Coping with different reactions when sharing pregnancy news

 Sharing the news with your in-laws might strengthen the relationship you have with them, solidifying your place in the family, or may leave you feeling smothered.
 It’s possible you may notice a shift in the intensity of their connection to you or be bombarded by intrusive questions that you are uncomfortable answering.

-The reaction of your siblings may take you by surprise, especially if they’re not as excited or supportive as you hoped.
+Your siblings’ reactions to your pregnancy news may take you by surprise, especially if they’re not as excited or supportive as you hoped.
 The news of a baby can disrupt established dynamics between siblings and can lead to a number of of upsetting reactions from resenting the attention you’re getting, a preoccupation with getting family attention, regression to childlike states, to dismissiveness, or aloofness.

-You may find yourself hoping that sharing your pregnancy provides an opportunity for bonding or to improve relationships, and it’s common to feel disappointed if existing dysfunctional patterns don’t change.
-Even if you’re not surprised by their reactions, it’s understandable to find yourself wanting them to respond differently.
+You may find yourself hoping that sharing your pregnancy provides an opportunity for bonding or to improve relationships.
+However, it is common to feel disappointed if existing dysfunctional patterns don’t change.
+Even if you feel unsurprised by their reactions, it’s understandable to find yourself wanting them to respond differently.

 My older sister who had been trying for a while didn’t speak to me for a few weeks after we announced our pregnancy.
 It was really hurtful but I tried to understand where she was coming from.

 After you announce your pregnancy, your friends may hug you and squeal and jump with happiness as you might expect.
 Unfortunately, our friends don’t always react in the ways we hope.
-From competitiveness or jealousy, to distancing themselves and anticipating rejection when you can’t be there for them, the reactions of our friends can be confronting and upsetting.
-Keep in mind that sometimes there may be more than meets the eye when it comes to their initial reaction though.
+From competitiveness or jealousy, to distancing themselves and anticipating rejection when you can’t be there for them.
+The reactions of our friends can be confronting and upsetting.
+Keep in mind that sometimes there may be more than meets the eye when it comes to their initial reaction.
 If they are experiencing their own challenges, your friends may even feel ashamed that they can’t be as happy for you as they would have hoped.

 Your peers are also in their reproductive years… going through their own demanding conception, pregnancy, and parenting experiences.
 Their reaction to your pregnancy may range from slightly strained to wildly inappropriate if they are wrestling with their own uncomfortable feelings.
 Even your friends who do not have children may have strong reactions as they relate to your plan for a vision of life that will diverge from theirs.
 Dr. Sacks & Dr. Birndorf